birdboy99/tadaima/PROJECT.md

    gotcha warning box, region office info, + a "Tips from others" section. (next)
 4. **Tips feed** — separate tab; global living tips with tag filters. (planned)

-## Scope (frozen — do not expand)

-Demo only. **No real backend / login / DB.** Tips are seed data in JSON; the "add tip" UI writes to local state only (resets on refresh).
-Region-specific data filled for the 2 demo regions only.
-Goal: a working, deployable demo + a README that doubles as the interview script.

 ## Notes for whoever builds next